chanon/comfyui-obvpm/README.md

 # comfyui-obvpm

 ComfyUI nodes to save time and keep your workflows tidy.
 Bundle multiple wires into one wire.
 Create customizable presets nodes.

-NOTE: This repo has moved from https://github.com/obvpm/comfyui-obvpm
+Auto compose multiple images into reference sheets.

 ## Updates